River Waveney – Burgh St Peter to Herringfleet

 On the right after the bridge is the entrance to a private marina and beyond the Somerleyton BA Moorings.
 The tide is apt to flow fast here with quite a bit of wind coming off the marshes so care is needed.

 The attractive village of Somerleyton with its thatched cottages, village green and pond is a short walk from the staithe.
 Further away but still within walking distance is Somerleyton Hall and Gardens.
 The gardens include a Yew hedge maze that will interest children of all ages.
 The red bricked Dukes Head is a few minutes walk along Staithe Lane and serves food sourced locally and Suffolk real ales.
+The pub has a attractive beer garden with a small children’s play area.
+There is a good view of Somerleyton Swing Bridge from the southern most section of the Broads Authority Moorings.

 The river continues through Herringfleet Marshes.
-The marshes stretch from here to St Olaves and are overlooked by Herringfleet Hills, part of the Somerleyton Estate.
+The marshes stretch from Somerleyton to St Olaves and are overlooked by Herringfleet Hills, part of the Somerleyton Estate.
 Recently the hills have been classed as open country as defined under the CRoW Act.
 Together with the Broads Authority the estate has opened up the area to walkers and provided a car park and way marked paths leading to Herringfleet Smock Mill.

 Herringfleet Smock Mill